inclusive-design/website-cities/content/ideas/hackathon-project-descriptions.md

 ### [Project #2: Tranquil Refuge]({{< relref "/hackathon/prd/tranquil-refuge.md" >}})

-A place that people that need a physical or sensory reprieve from the environment can go to rest and recharge.
+A place where people who need a physical or sensory reprieve from the environment can go to rest and recharge.
 Potential to give priority access to people with accessibility needs.
 [Read more]({{< relref "/hackathon/prd/tranquil-refuge.md" >}})

 ### [Project #3: Construction Advisory Beacon Messages]({{< relref "/hackathon/prd/construction-advisory-beacon-messages.md" >}})